The OAuth resource owner password credentials flow explained.

 What is the Resource Owner Password Credentials Flow in OAuth 2.0?

-The Resource Owner Password Credentials flow (ROPC) is a server to server flow.
-The user is authenticated by the client passing the username and password in the request.
-This is an anti-pattern and the flow only exists to provide an outlet for applications that need to be migrated to use OAuth protected APIs, but cannot be re-written.
+The Resource Owner Password Credentials flow (ROPC flow) is an OAuth 2.0 password grant flow designed for legacy systems where users provider their credentials directly to a client application.
+The user is authenticated by the client, passing the username and password in the request.
+This is an anti-pattern, and the flow only exists to provide an outlet for third-party applications that need to migrate to use OAuth-protected APIs but cannot be re-written.

 How ROPC Flow Works